angr/angr-doc/surveyors.md

 # you can see the secret password "SOSNEAKY" in the first tuple!
 ```

 Caller is a pretty powerful tool.
 Check out the comments on the various functions for more usage info!
+HOWEVER, there is a much easier tool you can use to call functions, called `callable`.
+This is described [elsewhere in the docs](https://github.com/angr/angr-doc/blob/master/toplevel.md).

 ## Interrupting Surveyors